DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/02-regression/homework.md

 * Split the dataset like previously, use seed 9.
 * Combine train and validation datasets.
 * Train a model with `r=0.001`.
-* What's the RMSE on test dataset?
+* What's the RMSE on the test dataset?

 ## Submit the results